 Do Air Conditioners Filter the Air?

-Air conditioners cannot purify air but they do filter dust, pollen & other allergens.
-Learn more about how HVAC systems work & how to maintain them.
+Air conditioners cannot purify air but they do filter dust, pollen and other allergens.
+Learn more about AC filters and how they work.

 Do Air Conditioners Filter the Air?

 Air conditioners cannot purify air, but they do filter dust, pollen, and other allergens.
 The air filter is part of the entire HVAC system, and all air conditioners have a dust filter in the indoor unit.
 This traps dust in the air as it circulates, mainly to prevent it from obstructing the inner workings.
-Most central air conditioning units have two or more filters that clean the air and ensure good air quality.
+Most central air conditioning units have two or more filters that clean the air and ensure good air quality as the unit circulates between indoor and outdoor air.

 Leave Reply